MSc/PgDip/PgCert Urban Planning

 • design issues including urban design and sustainable design

-• professional management skills including project management
+• professional management skills including presentation and project management

 The course has been running for over 25 years attracting students from a range of backgrounds including